What are some examples of classification problems?

 What could go wrong here?

-)What if we have \(>2\) possible outcomes?
+stroke and drug overdose is the same as drug overdose and epileptic seizure)What if we have \(>2\) possible outcomes?
 For example, someone comes to the emergency room and we need to classify them according to their symptoms

 \[ \begin{align} Y = \begin{cases} 1& \textrm{if }\texttt{stroke}\\2&\textrm{if }\texttt{drug overdose}\\3&\textrm{if }\texttt{epileptic seizure}\end{cases} \end{align} \]